 Satisfactory academic progress is deemed to have been made by a student who meets both the quantitative and qualitative requirements indicated below.

 There are two quantitative requirements that the student must meet in order to remain eligible to apply for financial assistance.
 First, the student must pass, at a minimum, 67% of the credits attempted while attending the university.
-Also, the student will remain eligible to apply for aid as long as the number of credits attempted is not more than 150% of the number of credits required for the student's degree.
+Also, the student will remain eligible to apply for aid as long as the number of credits attempted are required for the student's degree.

 A transfer student may have earned credits at another school that will count toward his or her degree at JBU.
-Only transfer credits that apply to the student's degree will count as part of the 150% maximum.
-A student pursuing a second degree or teacher certification will have a new maximum time frame established on the degree program requirements for which he or she enrolls.
+Only transfer credits that apply to the student's degree will count as part of their degree plan.

 The determination of each student's meeting the quantitative requirements for satisfactory academic progress will be made annually following the conclusion of the spring semester.
-If a student fails to pass at least 67% of the credits attempted or has attempted more than 150% of the number of credits required for completion of his or her degree, then the student must appeal for reinstatement of financial aid eligibility.
+If a student fails to pass at least 67% of the credits attempted or is failing to enroll in the credits required for completion of their degree, then the student must appeal for reinstatement of financial aid eligibility.